SchulzLab/TEPIC/README.md

 Note that the input files **have to** have unix file endings.

 ## Example
-To run a test trial of *TEPIC*, you can use the data provided in the *Example* folder.
+To run a test trial of *TEPIC*, you can use the data provided in the *Test* folder.
 You can run it with the command

-	./TEPIC.sh -g ../Example/example_sequence.fa -b ../Example/example_regions.bed -o TEPIC-Example -p ../PWMs/pwm_vertebrates_jaspar_uniprobe_original.txt -a ../Example/example_annotation.gtf -w 3000 -e
+	./TEPIC.sh -g ../Test/example_sequence.fa -b ../Test/example_regions.bed -o TEPIC-Example -p ../PWMs/pwm_vertebrates_jaspar_uniprobe_converted.PSEM -a ../Test/example_annotation.gtf -w 3000 -e

-This will generate gene scores for the genes contained in *example_annotation.gtf*, using a window of size 3000bp, all pwms contained in *pwm_vertebrates_jaspar_uniprobe_converted.txt*, and without exponential decay.
+This will generate gene scores for the genes contained in *example_annotation.gtf*, using a window of size 3000bp, all pwms contained in *pwm_vertebrates_jaspar_uniprobe_converted.PSEM*, and without exponential decay.

+Additionally, we provide a script to test several annotation versions of TEPIC.
+Execute the script

+	bash runTestCases.sh

+to compute the trial cases.

 ## Citation
 If you are using TEPIC please cite: